ufuksfk/ufuksnotes/content/Highlights/Books/The people vs Tech book notes.md

 ### [[universal basic income]]
-in 2017, author did a interview with [[Sam Altman]] That basic concept has been tried at some places like [[Finland]] For political right, it is an instrument to keep [[capitalism]] ticking.
+in 2017, author did a interview with [[Sam Altman]] That basic concept has been tried at some places like [[Finland]] For political right, it is an instrument to keep [[Capitalism]] ticking.
 For political left, it is redistribution of wealth.

 [[USA]] spending on social welfare is 2300$ per capita.
 Which is surely not enough.
 [[Sam Altman]] believes as technology progress, productivity will boost and it will decrease prices down.
 Which makes [[universal basic income]] idea easily applicable.